Introduction

 s = int(timval*86400+0.1)

-The +0.1 added for correction of rounding Error of actual value of
+The +0.1 added for the correction of the rounding Error of the actual value of

 The Simple Recommended Method.